 Collective consultation period for more than 100 employees

-If there are 100 or more employees being made redundant then the rules on collective redundancies apply and the consultation period is longer.
+If there are 100 or more employees being made redundant, the rules on collective redundancies apply and the consultation period is longer.

-Again, there is no requirement that the redundancy consultation has to last a certain amount of time, but where there are more than 100 redundancies, the period must be at least 45 days.
+While there is no requirement that the redundancy consultation has to last a certain amount of time, where there are more than 100 redundancies, the period must be at least 45 days.

 Giving notice following consultation

 Since the law does not state how long the redundancy consultation period must last, it is possible for the consultation to finish before the end of the minimum periods as stated above.

 However, you cannot give notice of dismissal to affected employees until the consultation period has genuinely finished, and statutory notice cannot end until after the minimum consultation periods have expired.

 The relevant statutory notice period has to be given to each affected employee:

 - If the employee has been employed for between one week and two years, then the notice period is one week.